mlabs-haskell/plutip/docs/wallet-tags-and-addresses.md

 * ***Enterprise Address*** - carry no stake rights, backed only by payment keys
 * ***Base Address*** - directly specifies the staking key, backed by both payment and staking keys

-To pick whcih type of address to create for wallet, Plutip provides `WalletTag`. `WalletTag` has two constructors:
+To pick which type of address to create for wallet, Plutip provides `WalletTag`. `WalletTag` has two constructors:

 * `BaseTag Text` - will create wallet with `Base Address`
 * `EntTag Text` - will create wallet with `Enterprise Address`

-Wallet tag also brings some additional capabilities for tasty framowork, but lets see simple use case with "interactive Plutip" first.
+Wallet tag also gives wallet it's name (the `Text` argument of constructor) and can be used to lookup desired wallet by name.
+There is special functionality for `WalletTag` available tasty framework, but lets see simple example with local cluster eDSL first.

-## `WalletTag` in interactive mode and in own cluster runner
+## `WalletTag` in interactive mode and local cluster

 Whenever you use eDSL function like `addSomeWallet` ([example 1](interactive-plutip.md), [example 2](../local-cluster/README.md)), from now on you can specify `WalletTag` as first argument to pick what type of address wallet will have.
 The `Text` argument of constructor will be added as textual tag to created wallet.
-Lets see some example:
+E.g.:

 ```haskell
 main :: IO ()